-- 6.2.1 call all meetings of the Committee; - 6.2.2 preside at all meetings of the Committee at which he / she is present and preserve order thereat so that the business may be conducted in due form and with propriety; - 6.2.3 upon confirmation of the minutes, sign them in the presence of the meeting at the foot of the last page and initial each page as a true, accurate and correct record of the proceedings of that meeting; - 6.2.4. be a media spokesperson for the relevant Committee.
+- 5.2.1 preside at all meetings of the Committee at which he / she is present and preserve order thereat so that the business may be conducted in due form and with propriety; - 5.2.3 upon confirmation of the minutes, sign them in the presence of the meeting at the foot of the last page and initial each page as a true, accurate and correct record of the proceedings of that meeting; - 5.2.4 be a media spokesperson for the relevant Committee.

-In the event of a Chairperson being absent from a meeting, the members present shall appoint a member who shall preside over that meeting or until the Chairperson is present.
+In the event of a Chairperson or proxy being absent from a meeting, the members present shall appoint a member who shall preside over that meeting or until the Chairperson is present.

-7. Administrative Arrangements
+6. Administrative Arrangements